 1.05% - Ally Bank High Yield 12-Month CD

 1.55% - Ally Bank High Yield 3 Year CD

 First Citizens Bank (NC) is headquartered in Raleigh and is the 3rd largest bank in the state of North Carolina.
-It is also the 63rd largest bank in the nation.
-It was established in 1898 and as of September of 2013, it had grown to 4,503 employees at 404 locations.
-First Citizens Bank (NC) has a B health rating.
+It is also the 53rd largest bank in the nation.
+It was established in 1898 and as of June of 2016, it had grown to 6,097 employees at 553 locations.
+First Citizens Bank (NC) has a B+ health rating.

 3 months ago I opened a basic checking and was told that it was free checking if I had direct deposit.
 This was true until I reduced my direct deposit amount with them and all of a sudden I started getting hit with an 8 dollar a month service fee.
 There are too many banks out there that offer free checking without a direct deposit.
 I figured I would give this bank a try since they brag about customer service and the person to person experience but I quickly found out that you have to have the makings of a rockerfella or a Hefner to get that treatment.
 Calling for information about your account to their national office in Raleigh NC can cost you after your first call.
 Try 5 bucks a call.
 I've switch to a credit union and it is truly free checking with no hidden fees for statements and or information inquired about my account.
 If you want a good ole' boy bank then this old school bank is for you.